Creta5164/fmod-rmmv/README.md

 ```

 Stops snapshot.

+Note that the GUID used here must be the GUID of `Snapshot`, not `Event`.

 - `immediateStop` : (Optional) Specifies whether to stop the snapshot immediately.
   If not set immediate stop, the snapshot will be stopped gradually as the behavior defined for the snapshot in FMOD Studio.